I studied communication sciences and I have a PhD in human geography.

 I like to combine intellectual work with country life, theory with practices, critical thinking with imagination.

-I am passionate about free and open-source software, fantasy literature, natural medicine, spirituality and holistic disciplines.
+I am passionate about agro-ecology, free and open-source software, fantasy literature, natural medicine, sports on a board.

 Human geography, seen as the study of the earth and the relationship between human societies and the environment, is a political discipline and therefore, not surprisingly, neglected.
 When you talk about geography everyone thinks about the few school experiences, when you need to memorize place names, short descriptions of physical environments and economic activities, with some socio-cultural traits.
 Human geography, on the other hand, represents a multidisciplinary approach and brings together the contributions of the other social sciences and humanities (history, sociology, anthropology, economics, but also semiotics, psychology, literature, philology, archaeology, architecture…) according to the common denominator of territory.
 Geography studies the relationship of human beings to the environment.